r5py/r5py/docs/user-guide/user-manual/detailed-itineraries.md

 :::{admonition} Detailed itineraries are computationally expensive
 :class: attention

-Computing detailed itineraries is significantly more expensive than simple travel times.
-As such, think twice whether you actually need the information contained.
+Computing detailed itineraries is significantly more expensive than calculating simple travel times.
+As such, think twice whether you actually need the detailed information output from this function.

-For the examples below, to reduce computation effort, we use a sample of 10 origin points and one single destination: the railway station.
+For the examples below, to reduce computation effort, we use a sample of 10 origin points and one single destination (the railway station) in our sample data of Helsinki.

 :::